Jamous/port_find/README.md

 ‘~’ at the beginning of a line denotes a device type in the config file.
 Every address below this statement will be assumed to be of the device type listed in the config file.
 You can change device types at any time during the script.

-‘!’ at the beginning of a line denotes a router in the config file.
-If you wish to use IP adresses this flag must be set.
+‘!’ at the beginning of a line denotes node type.
+The script currently supports switches 'switch' and routers 'router'

-‘*’ denotes an password group.
-Any values put after the * will be the name of the new group (usefull for debugging.)
+‘*’ denotes a diffrent password will be used.
+You can add a name here '*My second password'.
+This will be displayed when you are prompted for the new password

 Standard config file example:
 ```
 #hosts.txt config file
+!router
 ~ubiquiti_edgerouter
-!10.0.0.1
+10.0.0.1

+!switch
 ~ubiquiti_edgeswitch
 10.0.0.10
 10.0.0.11